 - For a single or multiple device subscription that contain both a SIP-URI and TEL-URI in at least one implicit registration set for each device (including subscriptions that share SIP-URIs and TEL-URIs between devices), IMS emergency sessions can already be supported.
-If the user registers with a temporary public user identity (e.g. the subscription has a device containing a USIM) ensure that a TEL-URI is provisioned in the same implicit registration set as the temporary public user identity. - For existing subscriptions that do not contain TEL-URIs (e.g. because none of the devices in the subscription are allowed to use a TEL-URI in normal originations) then provision a new TEL-URI in the subscription and either: - Place the TEL-URI in one of the existing implicit registration sets that are assigned to all devices and set the TEL-URI to barred; or - Create a new implicit registration set for all devices containing a SIP-URI and TEL-URI used only by a device for emergency registration and set both URIs to barred. - For a multiple device subscription that has TEL-URIs for some devices but has one or more devices that are not assigned an implicit registration set containing a TEL-URI (e.g. because these devices in the subscription are not allowed to use a TEL-URI in normal originations), the existing TEL-URIs in the subscription cannot be shared between all devices for the purposes of IMS emergency sessions.
-For the devices that are not assigned a TEL-URI, create a new implicit registration set containing a SIP-URI and TEL-URI used only by a device for emergency registration and set both URIs to barred.
+If the user registers with a temporary public user identity (e.g. the subscription has a device containing a USIM) ensure that a TEL-URI is provisioned in the same implicit registration set as the temporary public user identity. - For a multiple device subscription that has TEL-URIs for some devices but has one or more devices that are not assigned an implicit registration set containing a TEL-URI (e.g. because these devices in the subscription are not allowed to use a TEL-URI in normal originations), the existing TEL-URIs in the subscription cannot be shared between all devices for the purposes of IMS emergency sessions.